Subscribe via email

 Commemoration of the Holy Fathers of the Second Ecumenical Council (381)

-So the chief priests and the Pharisees gathered the council, and said, “What are we to do?
-For this man performs many signs.
-If we let him go on thus, every one will believe in him, and the Romans will come and destroy both our holy place and our nation.”
-But one of them, Caiaphas, who was high priest that year, said to them, “You know nothing at all; you do not understand that it is expedient for you that one man should die for the people, and that the whole nation should not perish.”
-He did not say this of his own accord, but being high priest that year he prophesied that Jesus should die for the nation, and not for the nation only, but to gather into one the children of God who are scattered abroad.
-So from that day on they took counsel how to put him to death.
-Jesus therefore no longer went about openly among the Jews, but went from there to the country near the wilderness, to a town called Ephraim; and there he stayed with the disciples.
-Now the Passover of the Jews was at hand, and many went up from the country to Jerusalem before the Passover, to purify themselves.
-They were looking for Jesus and saying to one another as they stood in the temple, “What do you think?
-That he will not come to the feast?”
-Now the chief priests and the Pharisees had given orders that if any one knew where he was, he should let them know, so that they might arrest him.
+At that time, the chief priests and the Pharisees gathered a council for Jesus and said, “What shall we do?
+For this Man works many signs.
+If we let Him alone like this, everyone will believe in Him, and the Romans will come and take away both our place and nation.
+And one of them, Caiaphas, being high priest that year, said to them, “You know nothing at all, nor do you consider that it is expedient for us that one man should die for the people, and not that the whole nation should perish.
+Now this he did not say on his own authority; but being high priest that year he prophesied that Jesus would die for the nation, and not for that nation only, but also that He would gather together in one the children of God who were scattered abroad.
+Then, from that day on, they plotted to put Him to death.
+Therefore Jesus no longer walked openly among the Jews, but went from there into the country near the wilderness, to a city called Ephraim, and there remained with His disciples.
+And the Passover of the Jews was near, and many went from the country up to Jerusalem before the Passover, to purify themselves.
+Then they sought Jesus, and spoke among themselves as they stood in the temple, “What do you think – that He will not come to the feast?”
+Now both the chief priests and the Pharisees had given a command, that if anyone knew where He was, he should report it, that they might seize Him.